Zailer43/FZMM-Mod/README.md

 All types of loot chest, or in other words: a list of chests which each time you open one for the first time has a different loot and all the chests there have different odds and items.

-### Player heads

-A list of heads of all connected players.

 ## Incompatibilities

 ### Resource packs